SidByteBuilder/SidByteBuilder/README.md

 ![logo](https://github.com/SidByteBuilder/Profile/blob/af3bdb65b44df702de39082d52c027cacff04f0d/Github--cover.png)
-<h1 align="center">Hi 👋, I'm Sidra Tul Kubra</h1>
+<h1 align="center">Hi 👋, I'm SID</h1>
 <h4 align="center">Welcome to my GitHub profile!
-I'm a passionate software engineer with a Bachelor's degree in Software Engineering.
+I'm a passionate web developer with a Bachelor's degree in Software Engineering.
 With three years of hands-on experience in website development, particularly specializing in WordPress.
 I believe that coding is not just about building functional systems but about creating digital symphonies that resonate with users. </h4>

 <br>